 Vitamin D is important because it works together with calcium to support strong bones and teeth.
 Vitamin D is so crucial that it is often added to “fortified” products such as breakfast cereals and milk.

 Additionally, selenium is an antioxidant that helps protect cells in the body against damage from free radicals.
-According to the Alaska Seafood Marketing Institute, selenium can help prevent cognitive decline, boost immune health, and much more.
+Also, selenium can help prevent cognitive decline, boost immune health, and much more.

 High in protein